NicolasLagaillardie/mpst_rust_github/artifact.md

  <!--
 The `KMC` tool checks that a given system of communicating automata is *correct*, i.e., all messages that are sent are received, and no automaton gets permanently stuck in a receiving state.
-We are not going to introduce how to use it but how `Mpanon` takes advantage of its *interactive* mode to check protocols. -->
+We are not going to introduce how to use it but how `multicrusty` takes advantage of its *interactive* mode to check protocols. -->

-`Mpanon` uses the macro `checker_concat!` on the types to rewrite Rust types to communicating finite state machines (CFSM) that the `KMC`checks.
+`multicrusty` uses the macro `checker_concat!` on the types to rewrite Rust types to communicating finite state machines (CFSM) that the `KMC`checks.

 This macro also returns the CFSM (visual) representation for each type using the **dot** format.